tpauldike/alx-system_engineering-devops/0x01-shell_permissions/README.md

-My second README file
+# Shell Permission
-This work is about me learning to effectively grant shell permission with understanding It is very crucial in my journey to Full Stack Software Engineering, contained in this repo directory are my first work in shell permissions
-I did all the scripting under the auspices of ALX
+This work is about me learning to effectively grant shell permission with understanding Contained in this repo directory is my first work on shell permissions I did all the scripting under the auspices of ALX, as a beginner.